 Just be sure your content is consistent with what your audience is looking for, and helps search engines establish a pattern of what your organization wants to be known for.

 3. Improve Your Page Load Time

-Nothing will drive visitors away faster than a slow website – particularly if you're marketing a technology product or service.
-Visitors today are expecting sites to load within 3 seconds; if not, they’ll move on to the next search result on the page.
-Plus, Google's algorithms are getting "smarter" all the time, and they're penalizing sluggish sites and high bounce rates.
+Nothing will drive visitors away faster than a slow website – particularly if you're marketing a technology product or service!
+Visitors in this day and age are expecting sites to load under two seconds; if not, they’ll move on to the next search result on the page.
+Plus, Google's algorithms are getting "smarter" all the time, and may penalize sluggish sites and high bounce rates.

 You can use Google’s tool to analyze your own site and see where improvements can be made.
-Such simple fixes as decreasing image sizes and optimizing their format for the web can dramatically reduce page load times.
+Simple fixes, such as decreasing image sizes and optimizing their format for the web, can dramatically reduce page load times.